lserp/undercut-f1-enhanced/README.md

 ```

 This method is recommended as it is easy to keep the app updated using `brew upgrade`.
 Note that installing using `brew` will also install the `dotnet` formula.
 If you develop on your machine using the dotnet-sdk, and have the sdk installed through a non-brew method (e.g. directly from MS or via VSCode), I would recommend avoiding this installation method as the brew `dotnet` installation can conflict with your own installation due to differences in how `dotnet` is signed via brew.

+The brew installation method will also install all the mentioned [prerequisites](#prerequisites) for you.

 #### Install and run the standalone executable